Trip plan — 2 travellers

 Total time: ~60 min · Cost: ~350 SEK for two.
 Best value if buying the SL 72h pass anyway.

-If the apartment isn't ready yet (check-in usually from 3pm) — leave bags with the host or at luggage lockers in T-Centralen, then walk 5 min from the apartment to Stadsbiblioteket (the famous round library — free, unmissable) and nearby Vasaparken to pass the time.
-Grab lunch at a café on Sveavägen — there are several within 2 min walk.
+If the apartment isn't ready yet (check-in usually from 3pm) — leave bags with the host or at luggage lockers in T-Centralen, then walk 5 min to Observatorielunden (glacial ridge park, old observatory on top, great neighbourhood views) or the exterior of Stadsbiblioteket on Sveavägen — the cylinder building is beautiful even from outside.
+Grab lunch at a café on Sveavägen — several within 2 min walk.

 02